Image-X-Institute/TopasOpt/examples/ApertureOptimisation/README.md

 - **logs:** Contains log files from the optimisers and results from the optimisation.
   - **TopasLogs:** contains the output from each topas simulation that was run.
 If your topas sims ever crash, this is a good starting point to figure out why
   - **SingleParameterPlots:** This contains the estimate of how the objective function will change as a function of each parameter, assuming all other parameters are held at the (current) optimal value,
 - **Results:** Contains the topas simulation outputs.
 By default it will contain the result of every simulation you ran.
-In some cases this will be a lot of unecessary data, and you can set ResultsToKeep = 'last' **CODE THIS**
+In some cases this will be a lot of unnecessary data, and you can set ResultsToKeep = 'last' **CODE THIS**
 - **TopasScripts:** Contains the scripts used to run each iteration.

 To start with, have a look at ConvergencePlot.png, This will show you the actual and predicted value of the objective function at each iteration.
 Ideally, you should see that the predictions get better (better correlation) with more iterations.
 The best point found is marked with a red cross.